 “We do not recommend a sitter agrees to deep cleaning because it takes away the time that they are supervising and engaging with the kids,” she says.
 “But we always recommend cleaning up after themselves and the children and their activities.
 The home should look the same or better than how they arrived.”

 To that end, make sure any household chores you add to your after-school sitter’s plate are duties that can be reasonably done while they keep a close eye on your child.
 For example, Michaelann says her after-school sitter does her kids’ laundry and loads and unloads her dishwasher.
-Similar expectations should be agreed upon up front when you hire your caregiver.
+Similar expectations should be agreed upon up front and outlined in the written contract when you hire your caregiver.

 8. Additional benefits and responsibilities